SamStudio8/samstudio8.github.io.off/_posts/2015-08-27-bridgebuilding-p4.md

 * Update the mate alignment position
 * Update the mapping quality

-Initially I update `brunel` to just update the read's unmapped flag, but the `MalformedReadFilter` persisted.
+Initially I updated `brunel` to just raise the `UNMAPPED` flag (and unset the `PROPER_PAIR`[^3]) appropriately, but the `MalformedReadFilter` cull persisted.
+The specifications best practice states that for unmapped reads:

+I realised that although the values must be `0`, the `htslib` implementation:

 * * *